OpenGATE/opengate/docs/source/user_guide_2_4_actors.md

 *Please, be aware that the current version of the Coincidence sorter is still work in progress.
 Coincidence sorter is only offline yet.*

 The Coincidence Sorter searches, into the singles list, for pairs of coincident singles.
-Whenever two or more singles are found within a coincidence window, these singles are grouped to form a Coincidence event.
+Whenever two or more singles are found within a coincidence time window, these singles are grouped to form a Coincidence event.

 As an example, a Coincidence Sorter is shown here:
 ```python